PreLeyZero/248k-2/electricity_age.md

 # Early bots

-`Batteries` made out of `sulfuric acid` are needed to `basic roboframes`.
+`Batteries` made out of `sulfuric acid` are needed for `basic roboframes`.
 Roboport and **all** robochests are available.
 Tier 1 cargo bots start with 10 cargo capacity but are slow af and suffer from small batteries, making them ok for robot based malls but horrible for long/medium range transportation.
 Tier 1 building bots are faster but still slow.
 They will have only 1 cargo capacity but in term use less energy making them stay in the air for a longer time with the same battery size.

 # Diesel Train